jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 ```
 >
 >That will make our two big labels stand out more clearly, which will be helpful while we’re building our UI.

+Labels are covered but they're not equally split.

 >
 ### Entering answers
 >